 Pros:

-- 99.7% accuracy on structured remittances with zero template configuration; new formats handled on first attempt
+- DocSense achieves 99.7% accuracy on structured remittances and 96.6% on multi-column tables — with zero template configuration.

 Cons:

-Best for: Mid-market and large enterprises (EUR 500M-EUR 25B+ revenue) running SAP, Oracle, or Dynamics with messy upstream payment data.
-Especially strong for FMCG, chemicals, MedTech, and manufacturing companies with shared service centers.
+Best For: Mid-market and large enterprises (EUR 500M to EUR 25B+ revenue) running SAP, Oracle, or Dynamics with complex unstructured payment data.
+Especially strong for FMCG, chemicals, MedTech, and manufacturing companies.

-Pricing: Module-based, tied to users, transaction volume, and AI usage.
-25-30% more affordable than incumbent platforms, with faster onboarding that reduces total project cost.
-Pilots available.
+Pricing: Module-based pricing tied to users, transaction volume, and AI usage. ~25-30% more affordable than incumbent platforms with faster onboarding.

 2. HighRadius: Best for Fortune 500 Scale